jacopocolo/grease/README.md

 - Drawing while rotating the camera is possible but it would require to actually render the "guide line" as it's drawn
   - This is non trivial considering that the "guide line" is drawn on a separate canvas and not really in threejs
   - It would also require multitouch to be handled properly so the user could adjust the camera view as they draw
+- Saving: what if I generated a very very long UUID, let's say Google Docs sharing link long and used that to store my Json object representing the scene in the DB.
+The DB doesn't know anything BUT the UUID, the json object match and maybe a preview img so I can render pretty previews.
+  - In local storage I only store the UUID and use that to retrievie stuff from the DB
+  -

 Various links:
 https://discourse.threejs.org/t/three-infinitegridhelper-anti-aliased/8377